 The requirements exceed the current JSU requirement for a bachelor's degree in accounting by 22 semester hours.
-Students who desire to be a CPA in Alabama should consult with the Head of the Department of Accounting for assistance in planning a course of study that includes the appropriate additional undergraduate or graduate coursework.
+Students who desire to be a CPA in Alabama should consult with the Associate Dean/MBA Director for assistance in planning a course of study that includes the appropriate additional undergraduate or graduate coursework.